 - Freedom of Expression

 - Privacy and Surveillance

-Digital Grassroots would like to acknowledge and celebrate everyone who committed to support the learning journey of our aspiring group of digital rights advocates by sharing their time and expertise: our guest speakers David Aragort, Elizabeth Sutterlin, Ji Yeon, Lourdes Walusala, Michael J. Oghia and Rachel Mims and mentors Emmanuel C. Ogu, Grace Msauki, Jameson Pierre-Louis, Jesse Nathan Kalange, Osei Manu Kagyah.
-We would also love to thank our participants for active program engagement and dedication to building a better digital rights space for their communities.
-We look forward to seeing you making an impact in the sphere!
+Digital Grassroots would like to acknowledge and celebrate everyone who committed to supporting the learning journey of our aspiring group of digital rights advocates by sharing their time and expertise: our guest speakers David Aragort, Elizabeth Sutterlin, Ji Yeon, Lourdes Walusala, Michael J. Oghia and Rachel Mims and mentors Emmanuel C. Ogu, Grace Msauki, Jameson Pierre-Louis, Jesse Nathan Kalange, Osei Manu Kagyah.
+We would also love to thank our participants for their active program engagement and dedication to building a better digital rights space for their communities.
+We look forward to seeing you make an impact in the sphere!